ChByrne1/WeirdAI/assignments/Assignment6.md

 # Fine-Tuning Weird AI for Lyric Classification

+## Overview

 You will build a lyric classifier that can distinguish between different categories of lyrics.
 We will classify lyrics as either serious or silly/funny.
 The goal is to learn how a pretrained language model can be adapted for classification tasks.

 > Note: If you haven't yet, make sure you sync your repository with the original that you forked to pull in any updates.